Timurinyo/schematicToMakeCode/README.md

 This tool allows converting Minecraft Java schematic files into MakeCode script that can rebuild the schematic in the Minecraft: Education Edition world.

-To use the converter just drag and drop the schematic file on to the schematicToMakeCode.exe file that you will find in releases.
+To use the converter:
+1. Drag and drop the schematic file on to the schematicToMakeCode.exe that you will find in releases.
+As a result .ts file will be generated.

-To use the script you need to
+1. Copy the content of the .ts file using any text editor.
-1) Paste it inside the JavaScript view of MakeCode in Minecraft: Education Edition.
+1. Paste it inside the JavaScript view of MakeCode in Minecraft: Education Edition.
 ![MakeCode js window](docs/MakeCodeJS.png)
-2) Close MakeCode window.
+1. Close MakeCode window.
-3) Press "Enter" and then type "jump x y z" where x y z are coordinates of the player.
+3. Press "Enter" and then type "jump x y z" where x y z are coordinates of the player.
 For example:
 ![Console command example](docs/command.png)
-4) Wait for schematic to be rebuilded in your world.
+4. Wait for schematic to be rebuilded in your world.
 ![Yellow apple from java schematic rebuilded in Minecraft:EE](docs/result.png)

 Here is an example of a generated script: